-Both the 200D and the X-A2 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the X-A2 have been discontinued, but can regularly be found used on ebay.
 The X-A2 was replaced by the Fujifilm X-A3, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Fujifilm X-A2 Manual.
+Further information on the features and operation of the 200D and X-A2 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Fujifilm X-A2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-A2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.